krakend/krakend-documentation/extended-metrics/influxdb.md

 - `db` (*string*): Name of the database, defaults to *krakend*.
 - `username` and `password` are optional and used to authenticate against InfluxDB.

-Now you are ready to [publish a Grafana](/docs/extended-metrics/grafana/).
+Now you are ready to [publish a Grafana dashboard](/docs/extended-metrics/grafana/).